 OpenVPN config Screenshot from my Manjaro i3 SSH session with the router.

 Note: I’ve already verified results when I initially set up everything a week ago using my Ubuntu server over higher LAN throughput with iperf.
 As the hardware/CPU limits are so low on the Edgerouter, the ISP tests were very much representative of those tests.
-If you are using OpenVPN in a hardware-restricted setup, then give the following config tweaks a try.
-I’ll try to make the time and revisit this article with some redone iperf test results.
-If you have the time you can share your test results in the comments section below or by email using the “contact” link.
+If you are using OpenVPN in a hardware-restricted setup, try the following config tweaks.
+I’ll try to take the time and revisit this article with some redone iperf test results.
+If you have the time, you can share your test results in the comments section below or by email using the “contact” link.

 After optimizing OpenVPN’s performance, the max up/down speed is just about what the previous limits were.
 Let’s look at how you can go from 15 Mbps to 20 Mbps internet download speed on an 880 MHz CPU core router.